SuperOfficeDocs/superoffice-docs/docs/diary/recurring-appointments.md

 description: Recurring appointment
 author: Bergfrid Skaara Dias
 so.date: 11.04.2021
-keywords: diary, calendar, appointment, API, associate, recurrence, recurrencerule so.topic: concept
+keywords: diary, calendar, appointment, recurrence, recurrencerule so.topic: concept
 ---

 # Recurring appointments

-A recurring appointment is stored in 2 parts:
+A recurring appointment is stored in two parts:

-* A recurrence rule is stored which defines the pattern of the recurrence
+* A recurrence rule, which defines the pattern of the recurrence
-* All the appointments created by the recurrence are created in the `appointment` table, and each one points to the recurrence rule that defines it.
+* All the appointments created by the recurrence are created in the [appointment table][3], and each one points to the recurrence rule that defines it.

 > [!CAUTION]
 > Modifying the start or end date on a recurring appointment after it has been saved is a bad idea.
 Changing the time on a recurring appointment will work fine, but changing the date will only lead to confusion. **Changing the start time on an appointment will trigger an update on all subsequence recurrences** if you have set the update mode to this-and-forward.